senzid/items-manager/README.md

 # Getting Started
 This project is hosted in a public github repository and you can clone it.
-You can also see the website in this github page: [https://senzid.github.io/items-manager/].
+You can also see the website in this page: [https://senzid.github.io/items-manager/].

 ## Available Scripts